View Categories

 Enroll now for UPSC Online Course

-In a broad sense, IG implies the inclusion of all sections of society in the process of economic development and sharing of its benefits.
-Therefore, IG is not only an outcome or end but a process or a means in itself.
+In a broad sense, Inclusive Growth implies the inclusion of all sections of society in the process of economic development and the sharing of its benefits.
+Therefore, IG is not only an outcome or end but also a process or a means in itself.

 According to the United Nations Development Program (UNDP), inclusive growth is “the process and the outcome where all groups of people have participated in the organization of growth and have benefited equitably from it”.
 This implies that inclusive growth should include all sections as beneficiaries as well as partners in growth and that inclusion of the excluded should be embedded in the growth process.